-Day trading is not just about finding a strategy, practicing it and then making oodles of money.
-Day traders develop certain traits, which in turn allow them to implement a strategy effectively, in all market conditions.
-When someone starts trading, it's unlikely they will possess all these traits.
-They may be strong in one, two, three or four of them, but may need to work on the other traits need to be worked on.
+Day trading is not just about finding a strategy, practicing it, and then making oodles of money.
+Day traders develop certain traits, which in turn allow them to implement a strategy effectively in all market conditions.
+When someone starts trading, it's unlikely that they will possess all these traits.
+They may be strong in one, two, three, or even four of them, but may need to work on the other traits.
 That's good news.
 It means that successful traders aren't born; they develop through arduous work that includes these traits.

 Discipline is a key trait every trader needs.
 The market gives you infinite opportunities to trade.
-You can trade thousands of different products, every second of the day, yet very few of those seconds provide great trading opportunities.
-If a strategy provides about 5 trades a day, and stop losses and targets are automatically set for each trade, then there is only about 5 seconds of actual trading activity during the course of the day.
-Every other second is a chance to mess up those 5 trades--taking more trades than you should, getting distracted or skipping trades, pre-maturely exiting the trades you are in, or holding trades too long.
+You can trade thousands of different stocks at every second of the day, yet very few of those seconds provide great trading opportunities.
+There are only about five seconds of actual trading activity during the day.
+Every other second is a chance to mess up those five trades, taking more trades than you should, getting distracted, skipping trades, prematurely exiting the trades you are in, or holding trades for too long.

-Traders require the discipline to do nothing when there are no opportunities present, but must still stay alert for potential opportunities.
+Traders require the discipline to do nothing when there are no opportunities present, but they must still stay alert for potential opportunities.
 Then, they need the discipline to act instantaneously when trading opportunities occur.
-Once in a trade, discipline is required to follow the trade plan.
+Once in a trade, traders require discipline to follow their trade plans.

-Traders require patience in waiting for their ideal entry and exit points (based on their strategy), but when the moment calls for it, they need to act swiftly.
-There is a constant see-saw between prolonged periods of patience, followed by split-seconds of action, which are then followed by patience, and so on.
+Traders require patience in waiting for their ideal entry and exit points—based on their strategies—but when the moment calls for it, they need to act swiftly.
+There is a constant seesaw between prolonged periods of patience, followed by split-seconds of action, which are then followed by patience again.

 You will never see two trading days that are exactly alike.
-This poses a problem when someone only looks at textbook examples of a strategy.
-When they go to implement it, everything looks different than it did in the example.
-Maybe there is more volatility, less volatility, a stronger (or weaker) trend or a range.
+This constant difference poses a problem when someone only looks at textbook examples of a strategy.
+When they go to implement it, everything looks different from how it did in the example.
+Maybe there is more volatility, less volatility, a stronger (or weaker) trend, or a range.

-Successful traders implement their strategies in all types of market conditions, and also know when they shouldn't use their strategies (for example, during a range if they use a trend following strategy).
-This requires mental flexibility.
+Successful traders implement their strategies in all types of market conditions and know when they shouldn't use their strategies—for example, during a range if they use a trend-following strategy.
+This need for quick changes requires mental flexibility.
 A trader must be able to look at the price action of each day and determine the best way to implement (or not implement) their strategies, based on the conditions that are present that day.

-Traders must be able to implement their strategies in real-time, in all market conditions, and/or know when to stay away.
+Traders must be able to implement their strategies in real time, in all market conditions, and know when to stay away.
 Not adapting to current market conditions will often result in a swift drawdown of capital.

 4. Mental Toughness

-You could also think of this as being "thick skinned."
+You could also think of this trait as being thick-skinned.
 The market will constantly throw losing trades at you, and you need to bounce back.
-If you get discouraged every time you lose a trade, or your strategy fails to produce the result you expect, your life will be miserable.
-Losing trades are a constant; most successful day traders will have losing trades every day.
+If you feel discouraged every time you lose a trade, or your strategy fails to produce the result you expect, your life will be miserable.
+Losing trades are constant; most successful day traders will have losing trades every day.

 Losing streaks also occur.
-Traders must stay focused and rational through a losing streak, and not let the loss of capital affect their judgment (which will make matters worse).
-It requires a mental toughness to stay focused on executing the trading plan or to realize that the market isn't providing you with good opportunities for your strategy.
+Traders must stay focused and rational through a losing streak and not let the loss of capital affect their judgment—which will make matters worse.
+It requires mental toughness to stay focused on executing your trading plan and realize when the market isn't providing you with good opportunities for your strategy.

 A trader must withstand a continual barrage of punches from the market.
-Losses are a fact of trading, but it's we how we act (not negatively reacting) after getting punched that makes all the difference.
-After getting punched, or taking losses, move on, and continue following your trading plan.
+Losses are a fact of trading, but it's how we act after some tough trades that make all the difference.
+After taking losses, move on, and continue following your trading plan.
 If you are following your plan, but you just keep losing, market conditions likely aren't right for your strategy.
 In that case, walk away until they are.
 Sometimes being mentally tough means making the hard choice of not trading.

 Eventually, traders must develop a sense of independence, no longer relying on others.
-Most traders choose this path because they find it to be the most profitable.
+Most traders choose that path because they find it to be the most profitable.
 Once you have a trading method that works for you, you don't want other people's opinions.
-You do what works for you, and that is that.
+You do what works for you.

-Other traders are forced to learn independence the hard way.
-They bounce from mentor to mentor, or trading book to trading book, always feeling like they are missing something.
-Or the service they subscribe to shuts down, and now they have no idea how to trade because they relied too heavily on someone else.
-If you develop independence, taking responsibility early on for your own education, profits and losses, you won't have these problems down the road.
+Other traders must learn independence the hard way.
+They bounce from mentor to mentor, or trading book to trading book, always feeling that they are missing something.
+Maybe the service they subscribe to shuts down, and now they have no idea how to trade, because they relied too heavily on someone else.
+If you develop independence, taking responsibility early on for your education, profits, and losses, you won't have those problems down the road.

 Independence isn't taking on the world alone.
 Get help whenever you need it.
 Independence is just developing a trading style that works for you (whether someone else helps you or not).
-Independence is about working to build your own personal toolbox so you can remedy your own trading, instead of relying on others (who may not always be there when you need them).
+It is about working to build a personal toolbox, so you can remedy your trading, instead of relying on others (who might not always be there when you need them).

 If you are just beginning your trading journey, start developing your independence now.
-Take the information other's offer, analyze it for yourself, make it own and master it.
-That way you don't need to rely on them anymore.
+Take the information that others offer, analyze it for yourself, make it your own, and master it.
+That way, you won't need to rely on them anymore.

-Forward-thinking is knowing what you will do no matter what happens.
-This allows you to act decisively, without hesitation.
+Forward-thinking traders know what they will do, no matter what happens.
+It allows them to act decisively, without hesitation.
 Have a defined set of protocols to use in rare but inevitable events, like losing your quote feed, for example.
-Forward-thinking takes practice and consumes a lot of mental energy at first, but the more you practice forward-thinking, the quicker and easier it becomes.
+Forward thinking takes practice and consumes a lot of mental energy at first, but the more you practice it, the quicker and easier it becomes.

 The Final Word on Day Trading Traits

-Most day traders aren't born with all these traits, rather they possess a few, and must work rigorously on the others.
-These traits can be learned, which is a great thing because it means successful day trading is determined by you, and not necessarily your genes.
-Some of us are prone to certain weakness, but these are often offset by strengths which can help us mitigate the damage of our weaker qualities.
+Most day traders aren't born with all these traits.
+Rather, they possess a few and must work rigorously on the others.
+You can learn these traits, which means that successful day trading is determined by you and not necessarily your genes.
+Some of us are prone to certain weaknesses, but we can offset them with strengths, which can help us mitigate the damage caused by our weaker qualities.

-Take a personal inventory of what qualities you need to work on, and what your strengths are.
-Ideally, this inventory should be taken based on trading experience, since trading tends to expose vulnerabilities (and strengths) we didn't know we had.
-The personal inventory requires looking at your discipline, patience, adaptability, mental-toughness, independence and forward-thinking.
+Take a personal inventory of what qualities you need to work on and what your strengths are.
+Ideally, do that based on trading experience, since trading tends to expose vulnerabilities and strengths that we didn't know we had.
+The personal inventory requires looking at your discipline, patience, adaptability, mental toughness, independence, and forward-thinking.